Ojos del Salado: Holocene and historical activity

 The volcano produced lava flows during the Holocene, which cover an area of 120 km2, as well as pumice deposits at Laguna Verde and elongated fractures in the summit region.
-A rhyodacitic eruption was dated with tephrochronology to have occurred 750 ± 250 CE.
+A rhyodacitic eruption was dated with tephrochronology to have occurred 750 ± 250 CE, and may have deposited tephra over the Bolson de Fiambala and in the Tafí and Villa Vil areas of northwestern Argentina.
 Many volcanic rocks have a fresh appearance but there is no clear evidence of recent activity.

 There are no confirmed historical eruptions and the volcano is presently inactive.
 In November 1993, observers witnessed ash and steam columns on two separate days but no deformation of the volcano was observed by satellites during this occasion.
-An ash cloud observed on the June 13, 2015, and which led to a warnings about volcanic ash to aircraft turned out to be wind-blown volcanic ash in the Fiambala valley.
+An ash cloud observed on June 13, 2015, and which led to a warnings about volcanic ash to aircraft turned out to be wind-blown volcanic ash in the Fiambala valley.
+Seismic activity has been reported.

 Hazards

-There is no information on volcanic hazards at Ojos del Salado and volcanic hazards in the Central Volcanic Zone are poorly reconnoitered, but a 2018 presentation at the University of Auckland ranked it 14th of 38 Argentine volcanoes and the Chilean geological agency SERNAGEOMIN 75th out of 92, thus as a very low risk volcano.
+There is no information on volcanic hazards at Ojos del Salado and volcanic hazards in the Central Volcanic Zone are poorly reconnoitred, but a 2018 presentation at the University of Auckland ranked it 14th of 38 Argentine volcanoes and the Chilean geological agency SERNAGEOMIN 75th out of 92, thus as a very low risk volcano.
 The latter has published hazard maps for the Chilean part of the volcano.
 Future eruptions would most likely produce lava domes, lava flows and minor explosive activity, and the presence of ice on the mountain makes it a potential source for lahars.
 Effects would most likely be limited to the direct surroundings of the volcano, such as highway Chile Route 31.

 Fumarolic activity

-There are fumaroles that emit sulfurous smokes.
+There are fumaroles that emit sulfurous fumes.
 Polish climbers in 1937 first observed this activity, 650 ft below the summit and in the summit crater.
 Fumarolic activity appears to be linked to a rift structure on the volcano.
 Climbers in 1957 reported that the fumaroles were noisy and the emissions intense enough that with unfavourable winds they could suffocate people.
-The fumaroles can be observed from satellites in the form of temperature anomalies which reach 4 K-change above background temperatures, but the steam plumes are poorly visible from the ground except from close distance.
-The occurrence of geysers in the summit region has been reported.
+The fumaroles can be observed from satellites in the form of temperature anomalies which reach 4 K-change above background temperatures, but the steam plumes are poorly visible from the ground except from close distance or during episodes of increased fumarolic activity.
+Geysers have been reported in the summit region.
+Hot springs occur at the shores of Laguna Verde which may be part of a hydrothermal circulation system of Ojos del Salado.
+According to a 2020 publication, the mountain was being evaluated for the generation of geothermal power.